• Skip to primary navigation

 ×

-Home » Recipes » Mains » One-Pot Vegan Chicken Noodle Soup (30-Minute)
+Home » Recipes » Lunch & Dinner » Best EASY Vegan Chicken Noodle Soup

-This 10-ingredient, one-pot vegan chicken noodle soup recipe takes less than 30 minutes with a gluten-free option!
-Made with soy curls as a chicken substitute, you can swap them for chickpeas if you prefer a soy-free homemade soup.
+This vegan chicken noodle soup recipe takes less than 30 minutes and has a gluten-free option!
+Made with soy curls, it's the ultimate warming comfort food.

 Jump to Recipe

-Is there anything better than a bowl of soup?
+Is there anything better than a bowl of delicious soup?

-It's what we eat when we're feeling ill or in need of comfort, and it hits the spot like nothing else (except maybe this Easy Vegetable Stew).
+It's what we eat when we're feeling ill or in need of comfort, and it hits the spot like nothing else (except maybe carrot lentil soup or veggie stew).

 What is vegan chicken noodle soup good for?